joserubiobejarano/Mindtrip/docs/FEATURES.md

 - Navigate to itinerary tab
 - Show "X new places added" notification

-### Day-Level Integration
+### Day-Level Integration ✅ **IMPLEMENTED**

-**"Add More Activities" Button:**
+**"Add Activities" Button:**
-- Button on each day in itinerary view
+- ✅ Button on each time slot (morning/afternoon/evening) in itinerary view
-- Opens Explore modal/drawer
+- ✅ Opens Explore drawer/sheet with filtered places
-- Pre-filters by:
+- ✅ Pre-filters by:
   - Day's neighborhood (from areaCluster)
   - Time of day (morning/afternoon/evening)
-  - Nearby to existing places
+  - Area cluster information from existing places

 **Flow:**
-1. User clicks "Add more activities" on a day
+1. ✅ User clicks "Add activities" button on a time slot in itinerary
-2. Explore opens with pre-filters applied
+2. ✅ Explore drawer opens with pre-filters applied (neighborhood + time slot)
-3. User swipes on places
+3. ✅ User swipes on places (filtered by day's location and time)
-4. Clicks "Add to this day"
+4. ✅ Swiping right immediately adds place to that day/time slot
+5. ✅ Alternative: User can swipe on multiple places, then all liked places are added when clicking "Add to this day"
-5. Places added to specific day/time slot
+6. ✅ Places automatically added to specific day and time slot

 ### Swipe Limits